-- Talk about how people grow and change.
-Look at old family photographs together including your child's own baby photographs. - Grow seeds and bulbs in containers or in the garden. - Develop your child's curiosity by looking closely at flowers, fruit, trees, and buildings to see patterns and details.
+- child's own baby photographs. - Grow seeds and bulbs in containers or in the garden. - and details.
 Maybe you could use a magnifying glass. - Encourage your child to use his/her senses to look, listen, taste, smell and feel.
-This will really help them to notice the world around them. - Noticing and discussing change can be interesting, for example melting ice, or boiling the kettle, or the change in nature around them as the seasons change.
+This will really help them to notice the world around them. - the change in nature around them as the seasons change.